ryleeez/bd-designing-with-java-project/README.md

 Here is a summary of the Mastery Tasks and where they will be assigned:

-**Mastery Task 1: Testing the Waters** - Sprint 1, Module 2 - Overview of Remote Debuggung
+**Mastery Task 1: That Cloud Looks Like a Log** - Sprint 1, Module 1 - Logging to the Cloud

-**Mastery Task 2: That Cloud Looks Like a Log** - Sprint 1, Module 2 - Logging to the Cloud
+**Mastery Task 2: Testing the Waters** - Sprint 1, Module 2 - Overview of Remote Debugging

 **Mastery Task 3: Time is Marching On** - Sprint 1, Module 4 - Inheritance and Polymorphism